-When you are running a small business there is a myriad of challenges you need to face on a daily basis.
-One of the most pressing issues is how to stand out in a competitive marketplace and convince potential customers that you are as trustworthy and reliable as popular names in the industry.
+When you are running a small business there is a myriad of challenges you need to face daily.
+One of the most pressing issues is how to stand out in a competitive marketplace and convince potential customers that you are as trustworthy and reliable as the big names in the industry.

 Nowadays, the most efficient way to make this happen is content marketing.